BMW May Be First To Go

 Investment Thesis

 BMW AG (OTCPK:BMWYY) has recently seen its stock outperform those of its peers, but its fundamentals tell a different story.
-Because of its high balance sheet leverage, recently increasing legal woes, as well as its lack of answer to Tesla's (TSLA) popular Model 3, I rate the company a SELL.
+Because of its high balance sheet leverage, recently increasing legal woes, as well as its lack of answer to Tesla's (TSLA) popular Model 3, I rate the company a Sell.

 Stock Performance

-BMW's stock has increased by 22% in the trailing twelve months ("TTM"), significantly outperforming those of Daimler (OTCPK:DDAIF), Ford (F), Toyota (TM), while matching Volkswagen (OTCPK:VLKAY):
+BMW's stock has increased by 22% in the trailing twelve months ("TTM"), significantly outperforming those of Daimler (OTCPK:DDAIF), Ford (F), Toyota (TM), while matching that of Volkswagen (OTCPK:VLKAY):

 The only stock that has significantly outperformed BMW has been General Motors (GM), which I recently discussed in my article Should You Sell GM?